brhaspati/nextunicorn-aws-devsecops-demo/demo1/README.md

 ### Finding your website link
 * Go to S3 Bucket.
-* Here select "Properties"
+* Here select `Properties`
-* Here select Static Web hosting" box.
+* Here select `Static Web hosting` box.
 * Here copy the endpoint link.

 # Lets begin the testing!

-##Submit the form as human.
+## Submit the form as human.
 * In the browser window paste the endpoint link you copied from your S3 bucket.
-Submit your form.
+* Submit your form.
-You can verify if it has been created properly by looking at the dynamodb table `NextUnicornMailingListTable`
+* You can verify if it has been created properly by looking at the dynamodb table `NextUnicornMailingListTable`

-##Submit the form as Bot.
+## Submit the form as Bot.
 * On the top right hand corner of your web page, you will find the button `Click if you are a Bot`
 * click the `Click if you are Bot` button.
-* In your slack channel you will find the following message "HonetToken triggered".
+* In your slack channel you will find the following message `HoneyToken triggered`.
-* Now copy the "Source IP Address" mentioned in the slack message..
+* Now copy the `Source IP Address` mentioned in the slack message..

-##Setting up End point protection by enabling WAF and Cloudfront.
+## Setting up End point protection by enabling WAF and Cloudfront.
 Setups shown in Workshop

-##Update WAF with the IP address to block
+## Update WAF with the IP address to block
 setup as shown in workshop

-##Test access by BOT
+## Test access by BOT
-The Ip address is blocked and you have no more access to the site from this IP.
+<br>The Ip address is blocked and you have no more access to the site from this IP. <br>
-Thus preventing further scan and attack.
+Thus preventing further scan and attack. <br>
 In real life scenerio, the WAF blocked should be automated.
-The honeypot lambda should update the WAF rules once triggered.
+The honeypot lambda should update the WAF rules once triggered.<br>

-Well Done! you have completed Demo1.
+**Well Done! you have completed Demo1**

 # Trouble Shooting:
 This is just to check if setup was created properly

+## Right AWS region
+Ensure you are in the right AWS region.

 ## Testing honeyLambda
 Go to the browser and type the service endpoint URL you copied from the Cloudformation stack URL.
 ```javascript